Missouri Sports Betting: Key Facts for Dec. 1 Launch

 Legalized sports betting will officially launch in Missouri at 12:00 a.m. on December 1, 2025, bringing retail and online sportsbooks to the Show-Me State for the first time.

-Missouri becomes the 39th state with legal wagering, and ahead of the launch some of the biggest sportsbooks in the USA have begun to run pre-launch promos, with pre-registration available from November 17–30.
+Missouri becomes the 39th state with legal wagering, and ahead of the launch some of the biggest sportsbooks in the USA have begun to run pre-launch promos.

-Ahead of the launch of Missouri sports betting next month, we’ve put together a guide to sports wagering in the state, including details on Missouri sportsbooks, their pre-launch promos and what bettors can expect come December 1.
+Ahead of the launch of Missouri sports betting, we’ve put together a guide to sports wagering in the state, including details on Missouri sportsbooks, their pre-launch promos and what bettors can expect.

 Which sportsbooks are launching in Missouri?